tombra1984/Tuberculosis-Burden-by-Country-Analysis-Tableau-Project/README.md

 Project/Goals

-This project involved turning data into easily consumable visual insights, using Tableau.
-It reqiured creating impactful dashboards that help stakeholders make decisions, based on a business questions.
-Communicating insights with the correct visualizations.
+This project involved turning data derived from WHO about the Tuberculosis burden by country into easily consumable visual insights, using Tableau.
+It reqiured creating impactful dashboards that help stakeholders make decisions, based on business questions and communicating these insights with the correct visualizations.

 Process